-North Central College recognizes the importance of "Service Animals" as defined by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act and the category of "Assistance Animals" under the Office of Housing and Urban Development (HUD) and Fair Housing Act (FHA) in providing equal access to and participation in the College for qualified individuals with disabilities.
-The College is committed to providing reasonable accommodations to individuals with disabilities including the use of Service Animals on campus to facilitate their full-participation and equal access to the College's programs, activities and work environment.
-The College is also committed to allowing Assistance Animals that are necessary to provide individuals with disabilities an equal opportunity to use and enjoy campus housing.
+North Central College recognizes the importance of "Emotional Support Animals" as defined by the Americans with Disabilities Act Amendments Act (ADAAA) and Section 504 of the Rehabilitation Act and under the Office of Housing and Urban Development (HUD) and Fair Housing Act (FHA) in providing equal access to and participation in the College for qualified individuals with disabilities.
+The College is committed to allowing Emotional Support Animals that are necessary to provide individuals with disabilities an equal opportunity to use and enjoy campus housing.

-Students with disabilities who utilize Service Animals or are requesting Assistance Animals as an accommodation to use campus housing are requested to meet with Disability Services.
-For an appointment contact the Center for Students Success via email at academicsupport@noctrl.edu or by phone 630-637-5266.
+Students with disabilities who utilize Emotional Support Animals as an accommodation to use campus housing are requested to meet with Disability Services.
+For an appointment contact the Student Disability Services via email at <a href="mailto:sde-emotion-sde